jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

 </figcaption>
 </figure>

-Interestingly, we found that while corn grew taller in monoculture, the mass per shoot was higher in polyculture, suggesting more efficient biomass production when grown with companions.
+Interestingly, we found that while corn grew taller in monoculture, total biomass per shoot was higher in polyculture, suggesting more efficient biomass production when grown with companions.
 Pole bean mass was also higher in polyculture, further supporting our hypothesis that plant partnerships can boost performance, possibly through facilitation and nitrogen sharing.

 <figure>
 <a href="cornheight.png/"><img